Medestin/questions/README.txt

 Task 4.1 - Route Between Nodes: Given a directed graph, design an algorithm to find out whether there is a
            route between two nodes.
+Task 4.2 - Minimal Tree: Given a sorted (increasing order) array with unique integer elements, write an algorithm
+           to create a binary search tree with minimal height.